- Travel Home

 Peryd Shou Print Boutique

-Peryd Shou Print Boutique believes that printing what you want on any surface is possible within 30 minutes.
+Peryd Shou Print Boutique believes that printing what you want on any surface is possible ... and in just 30 minutes.

 The store is filled with bags, shirts, lampshades and even tea sets with unique prints from the imaginative to the bizarre.